TychoTheTaco/Twitch-Drops-Bot/README.md

 3) Install this package: `npm install .`
 4) Build the app: `npm run build`
 5) Start the bot with `node dist/index.js` or `npm run start`.
 If there is no configuration file, a default one will be created.
+6) Customize your config.json.
+(Restart the bot for changes to be applied)
-6) By default, the bot will attempt to watch all games.
+   1) By default, the bot will attempt to watch all games.
 You can change which games that the bot watches by specifying game IDs in the config file.
 See `games.csv` for the game IDs.
+   2) Add your username to the config so that the bot can reuse the correct cookies, so you don't have to log in again everytime the bot is restarted.

 After updating your install, re-run `npm install .` and `npm run build`.

-### Raspberry Pi
+#### Raspberry Pi

 Make sure to install the latest version of Node.js, look at [this link](https://github.com/nodesource/distributions/blob/master/README.md).